Walid176/Code-Challenge-3/README.md

  View a list of blog post titles
  Click a title to see full content
- Add a new post using a form (not saved permanently)
+ Add a new post using a form
+ Edit or delete an existing form

 Authored by;
 Walid Khalid